FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 Let's try and form a tabular structure by separating the left and right columns using spaces.
 On compiling we find that LaTeX doesn't add multiple spaces between words.
 Just like multiple empty lines, multiple spaces are considered as a single space.

 Also, you would have noticed that LaTeX starts a new paragraph at the beginning of the table.
-To avoid this, we use the flushleft environment.
+To avoid this, we use the 'flushleft environment'.

 ..
 L8